Stormwater fee: Italy

 Such taxes have been collected in regions of Italy, acquiring international attention, and challenging Italian tax morale.
 Authorities in Ravenna, Italy, have imposed 3% increase on local water bills to maintain and improve drainage systems.
 Officials cite the severe damage inflicted by the heavy rain on infrastructure, buildings and agriculture in the Po valley, insisting that this money urgently needs to be recouped.
 The local water board, which wants to backdate the new tax three years, claims that the payments will save it €1 million a year.
 Gianluca Dradi, head of environmental policy for the Ravenna city council, likened the levy to a street cleaning tax and clarified that those paying more for their water use, such as factories, will pay proportionately more than individual households.
 "Including the cost in water bills is more equitable," he told the Repubblica newspaper.

 However, consumer organisations are opposing the move, and residents have been urged to resist the authorities and refuse to pay the tax.

 United States

+A 2023 study estimated that at least 2100 stormwater utilities have been established in 42 states and the District of Columbia.
+Most of the utilities require fees that are applicable to property owners.